Polar Bears

 Polar Bear (also known as nanook, nanook of the north or great white bear) is a noble-looking animal and of enormous strength, living bravely warm amid eternal ice...
 They are the unrivaled master-existences of this icebound solitude.
 They will never attack a man unless it's hungry or unless someone aggravating him.
 It's people that aggravate a bear...

-Polar Bear (Ursus maritimus) is descended from brown bear ancestors that became permanently bleached and reshaped by the harsh environment north of the Artic Circle (polar bear habitat).
+Polar Bear (scientific name: Ursus maritimus) is descended from brown bear ancestors that became permanently bleached and reshaped by the harsh environment north of the Arctic Circle ( the polar bear habitat).

-The polar bear swim like be born in water and are indeed an excellent swimmer, with a long neck, powerful sloping shoulders, padling membranes that web half the length of its forepaws and a thick, oily fur that sheds seawater ad helps insulate the bear against the cold.
+The polar bear is an excellent swimmer, with a long neck, powerful sloping shoulders, paddling membranes that web half the length of its forepaws and a thick, oily fur that sheds seawater and helps insulate the bear against the cold.

-Like most other bears, it spend most of its waking hours hunting food to fuel its imense body and to build up a thick layer of protective fat to keep it warm in icy winds and water and to serve as sustenance during the long Arctic winter night.
+Like most other bears, it spend most of its waking hours hunting food to fuel its immense body and to build up the aforementioned thick layer of protective fat to keep it warm in icy winds and water and to serve as sustenance during the long Arctic winter night.

-White bear is also extremely curious, an intelligent and crafty animal thats cursed with intense curiosity.
-This may lead the bear to find easily new sources of food,
+This massive white bear is an intelligent and crafty animal that is cursed with intense curiosity.
+This may lead it to find new sources of food, but, like curious cats, can also lead it into trouble.

 Polar Bear cubs (baby polar bear)